dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 <a name="pluralizer"></a>

-### A pluarlizer is now included for scaffolding reverse engineered models
+### A pluralizer is now included for scaffolding reverse engineered models

 [Tracking Issue #11160](https://github.com/dotnet/efcore/issues/11160)

 #### Old behavior

-Previously, you had to install a separate pluralizer package in order to pluralize DbSet and collection navigation names and singularize table names when scaffoding a DbContext and entity types by reverse engineering a database schema.
+Previously, you had to install a separate pluralizer package in order to pluralize DbSet and collection navigation names and singularize table names when scaffolding a DbContext and entity types by reverse engineering a database schema.

 #### New behavior